 Bored with life?
 Feeling directionless?
-From where I see, being bored can be good for you.
-Learn to harness boredom the right way, and it could become the most powerful thing in your otherwise pointless life.
-Read on to discover how?
+From where I see it, being bored can be good for you.
+Learn to harness boredom the right way and it could become the most powerful thing in what could otherwise be a pointless life.

 Readers of all ages write to me regarding boredom.
 Some are bored with their routines, others with their partners, and many are bored with life altogether.

 Notably, parents ask me what they should tell their children when they say they don’t want to study, citing the reason as being bored.
 I classify boredom into two categories: lazy boredom and active boredom.
 In either case, your mind wants you to move away from the object of boredom.
 You lose sharpness of the mind when you experience boredom; it makes you either restless or lazy.

 I have seen hundreds who start fidgeting with things, and many start wobbling their legs when they are bored.
 The feeling is subtle but significant in this case.
 You don’t shake your legs when watching a thriller or reading a good book, for example.

 Often, when boredom is due to lack of interest, it makes one sleepy.
 The mind starts to slow down as if preparing itself for sleep.
 This is lazy boredom.
 This is what happens before you fall asleep; your mind begins to slow down.
 A mind racing with thoughts, one swollen with emotions, needs to calm down.